Leeward Islands cricket team

-The Leeward Islands cricket team is a first-class cricket team representing the member countries of the Leeward Islands Cricket Association, an associate of the West Indies Cricket Board.
-Antigua and Barbuda, Saint Kitts, Nevis, Anguilla, Montserrat, British Virgin Islands, US Virgin Islands and Sint Maarten are members of the Leeward Islands Cricket Association.
+The Leeward Islands cricket team is a first-class cricket team @ the member countries of the Leeward Islands Cricket Association, an associate of the Cricket West Indies, US Virgin Islands and Sint Maarten are members of the Leeward Islands Cricket Association.
 The team does not participate in any international competitions (though Antigua and Barbuda took part at the 1998 Commonwealth Games), but rather in inter-regional competitions in the Caribbean, such as the Regional Four Day Competition and the Regional Super50.
 The team competes in regional cricket under the franchise name Leeward Islands Hurricanes.